mozilla/id-specs/browserid/index.md

  });
 </pre>

-* If Alice is not properly authenticated, the user agent loads the authentication URL <tt>https://eyedee.me/browserid/authenticate.html</tt> in a dialog interface, where Alice can then proceed to log into <tt>EyeDee.me</tt> using whatever flow/method EyeDee.me wishes.
+* If Alice is not properly authenticated, the user agent loads the authentication URL `https://eyedee.me/browserid/authenticate.html` in a dialog interface, where Alice can then proceed to log into `EyeDee.me` using whatever flow/method EyeDee.me wishes.

 <pre>
  // set up UI